#strongwomen #writer #author #entrepreneur #blog #blogger #canadian #alberta #kingdom #faith #heaven #thegoodplace #afterlife

 Lucifer turns the Devil from the Father of Lies (John 8:44: “You are of your father the devil, and your will is to do your father’s desires.
 He was a murderer from the beginning, and has nothing to do with the truth, because there is no truth in him.
 When he lies, he speaks out of his own character, for he is a liar and the father of lies.”), and tempter of souls (1 Peter 5:8: “Your adversary the devil prowls around like a roaring lion, seeking someone to devour.“) into someone affable and mischievous who can’t lie, and claims he never makes humans do evil things.
 In fact, he loves punishing the evil because he thinks they deserve it.
 He’s the “Ruler of Hell,” instead of the firstborn of the damned, for whom God has prepared a place of lonely, eternal turmoil.
 (Revelation 20:10: “And the devil who had deceived them was thrown into the lake of fire and sulfur where the beast and the false prophet were, and they will be tormented day and night forever and ever.“

 And while Snowpiercer doesn’t claim to offer any sort of supernatural, spiritual or religious philosophy, it does remind me of how humans believe they can use technology to solve any problem the world throws at them, even if it’s something they’ve caused themselves.
-Whether it’s building an “eternal engine” or trying to use cryosleep to preserve life in case of a fatal emergency, many shows portray humans as infallible due to their genius .
+Whether it’s building an “eternal engine” or trying to use cryosleep to preserve life, many shows portray humans as infallible due to their genius .
 For those whose only sense of life is an earthly one, it’s easy to see why they would want to extend and preserve their earthly life even beyond the point of death. ( 2 Chronicles 26:15: “…he made engines, invented by skillful men, to be on the towers and the corners, to shoot arrows and great stones.
 And his fame spread far, for he was marvelously helped, till he was strong.”
 Wow!)

 The most shocking part of The Good Place (for the characters as well as for viewers).
 Is the fact that the titular section of the afterlife is not as wonderful as it should be.
 The ending really had me questioning whether I truly do want to live forever.
 Apparently there’s a stream of philosophy stating that eternity really isn’t that great, even if it is “perfect” and fulfills all your desires.
 The only thing that gives life meaning is its eventual end.
 Having forever will make you lose all sense of morality or duty, or it will completely turn your brain to mush.
 I admit I’ve wondered that myself.
 The thought of eternity is so incomprehensible to me that I can’t even fathom how it could possibly be a good thing.
 Not that I want to cease to exist, but just the fear of being bored forever with no way to escape.

 And maybe that’s what the creators of the show felt, too.
-Who knows really what their religions are, but it’s easy to believe that if you do not have hope in Jesus Christ, but rather in your inherent goodness, or reincarnation until you “pass your test,” that once that goodness no longer counts, or once you can no longer be resurrected, what really is next for you?
+Who knows what their religions are, but it’s easy to believe that if you do not have hope in Jesus Christ, but rather in your inherent goodness, or reincarnation until you “pass your test,” that once that goodness no longer counts, or once you can no longer be resurrected, what really is next for you?
 All is said and done.
 What on earth could possibly tether you to existence?
 The show posits that life is not about getting what you want instantly, but rather the challenge of life, of overcoming, of joys juxtaposed against loss.
 Can light really exist without shadows?

 And the questions for Christians like you and me is: Can God really “prepare” a place for us which we would be satisfied with for eternity?
 Is that really even possible?
 (John 14:2: “In my Father’s house are many rooms.
 If it were not so, would I have told you that I go to prepare a place for you?“)